 As the tutelary shrine of the Fujiwara – Japan’s most powerful clan during most of the Nara and Heian periods, Kasuga Taisha was, therefore, an object of imperial patronage.
 That’s why it was rebuilt several times over centuries, similar to the Ise Shrines in Mie.
 In the case of Kasuga Taisha, however, this custom was discontinued at the end of the Meiji Period.

 The Lanterns of Kasuga Taisha

 Kasuga Taisha is also famous for its lanterns, which have been donated by worshippers to express their gratitude and support for the shrine.
-There are 3000 stone lanterns lining the path that leads up to the shrine.
+There are 3,000 stone lanterns lining the path that leads up to the shrine.
 They symbolize the guiding light of Shinto.
-And the number 3000 represents the 3000 branches of the Kasuga shrine spreading throughout Japan.
+The number 3000 represents the 3000 branches of the Kasuga shrine spreading throughout Japan.